PyMaster22/3-manifold/README.md

 https://www.youtube.com/watch?v=CBPTcUxIISQ

-i made this around 2016
+I made this around 2016.

-to run, execute 3_less.c
+To run the program, execute 3_less.c

-if your not using windows you probably have to change the compiler flags at the top
+If your not using windows you probably have to change the compiler flags at the top.

-the level is defined in roomgen.py starting on line 421
+The level is defined in roomgen.py starting on line 421.

-# windows build instructions:
+# Windows 10 build instructions:

-- install this: https://www.msys2.org/ (make sure you follow steps 5-7 aswell)
+- Install this: https://www.msys2.org/ (make sure you follow steps 5-7 aswell).
-- open mingw64 (c:/msys64/mingw64 is the default install location)
+- Open mingw64 (c:/msys64/mingw64 is the default install location).
-- to install clang type in ``pacman -S mingw-w64-x86_64-clang`` and press enter
+- To install clang type in ``pacman -S mingw-w64-x86_64-clang`` and press enter .
-- to install glfw type in ``pacman -S mingw-w64-x86_64-glfw`` and press enter
+- Then to install glfw type in ``pacman -S mingw-w64-x86_64-glfw`` and press enter.
-- then drag 3_less.c into the window and press enter
+- Finally drag 3_less.c into the window and press enter.

-# arch linux build instructions:
+# Arch Linux build instructions:

 - `pacman -S glfw-x11`
-    - if u use wayland `pacman -S glfw-wayland`
+    - If you use wayland `pacman -S glfw-wayland`
 - `python 3_roomgen.py`
 - `gcc 3_less.c -lglfw -lm -ldl`